MohamaduRiyas/7376221CS223_22AM0XG/README.md

 - [x] [Docker] Pull one of the participant’s docker images and verify whether the app is running or not
 - [x] Create a GitHub account with a personal mail ID and create the repo with your register_number+22AM0XG
 - [x] Create a LinkedIn account with personal mail ID

+### Day 2 Assignments

+- [x] Create a simple machine-learning application & verify the prediction based on the given score
+- [x] Create a simple machine-learning application & verify the accuracy
+- [x] [Docker Compose] Create a docker-compose file for the 2 images: your flask app and the machine learning app and run the same view the page in browser
+- [x] Commit all the code to GitHub Repo
+- [x] Document all the learnings with screenshots in the GitHub Wiki
+- [x] Create a post on Linkedin